Last updated on 2nd August, 2019 by Dr Shivangi

 Why is trust important in a parent child relationship?

-Trust in a parent child relationship lays the groundwork for trust in other relationships.
+Indeed, trust is the foundation of any relationship, but trust in a parent child relationship lays the groundwork for trust in other relationships.

 If a child can’t trust his/her parents, he/she won’t be able to trust other people as well.
 The society for him would be an unsafe place and people would be someone to be feared of.